Data protection information for applicants

 5. Transfer to third countries

-6. Necessity to provide personal data
+6. Necessity of providing personal data

 8. Your rights